University of Tennessee Logo

 University of Tennessee Symbol

 Blount College first opened in Knoxville.
-For more than a decade, it barely made ends meet due to insufficient enrollment and a shortage of teachers.
-Then the institution was renamed East Tennessee College.
+For over a decade, it barely made ends meet due to insufficient enrollment and a shortage of teachers.
+Then, the institution was renamed East Tennessee College.
 This happened in 1807, and a short time later, its only teacher died, so the institution was closed.
 It was restarted in 1820, but the small size of the building greatly impeded development.

 Then Thomas Jefferson, a diplomat, lawyer, architect, and third president of the United States, advised changing the location and building new buildings.
 He chose an area called Barbara Hill, which later became known simply as The Hill.
-By 1828 the university had moved there completely.
+By 1828, the university had moved there completely.
 The next launch of its activities took place in 1840.
-At that time, it was granted university status and named East Tennessee University (ETU).
+It was then granted university status and named East Tennessee University (ETU).

 The general university logo is made of two parts.
 The graphic element is placed on the left side.
 It bears a large “T” of vaulted construction.
 The letter protrudes from the negative space, surrounded by an orange background, and is in a square with clear edges.
-It is wide, solid, with a stable sloping foot and lowered serifs.
-To the right of it is the full name of the university, spread over two lines: “The University of” at the top and “Tennessee” at the bottom.
-Because of the difference in the number of characters, the first half of the inscription is written in small and the second half in large types.
-Below them is the city in which UT operates.
+It is wide and solid, with a stable sloping foot and lowered serifs.
+The university’s full name is to the right, spread over two lines: “The University of” at the top and “Tennessee” at the bottom.
+Because of the difference in the number of characters, the first half of the inscription is written in small and the second half in large type.
+Below them is the city where UT operates.
 All rows are left-aligned—the primary color of the letters is dark gray.

 University of Tennessee Seal Logo

 One of the oldest higher education institutions in the United States has a seal in an unusual shape.
-The thing is that it forms not a circle, as most universities do, but an oval.
+It does not form a circle, as most universities do, but an oval.
 It is elongated vertically and consists of two basic parts.
 The middle part contains images of agricultural implements since the homeland of the university has always been famous for its agricultural orientation.
 In addition, the commercial vein of the area is emphasized.
 This is evidenced by the inscriptions “Agriculture” and “Commerce” placed on the ribbons: the first word on the straight one, the second on the arched one.

 Also featured here is a steamboat floating on the water, a plow, a telescope, a set of mathematical tools, and a fragment of a pinion.
 Above them are an open book and a globe.
 At the bottom are intertwined two branches of a laurel tree.
 The centerpiece is surrounded by broadband that reads “The University of Tennessee” and the year the university was founded, “1794.”
 The letters are bold, capitalized, and serifed.